 The Bloomsbury Research Handbook of Vedānta (London: Bloomsbury, forthcoming).

 Special Issue on “Hindu Theodicies” in International Journal of Hindu Studies (forthcoming).

-- “Seeing All as God: Sri Aurobindo’s Mystico-Immanent Interpretation of the Īśā Upaniṣad,” in Ayon Maharaj, ed., The Bloomsbury Research Handbook of Vedānta (forthcoming).
+- “Seeing Oneness Everywhere: Sri Aurobindo’s Mystico-Immanent Interpretation of the Īśā Upaniṣad,” in Ayon Maharaj, ed., The Bloomsbury Research Handbook of Vedānta (forthcoming).

-- “Asminnasya ca tadyogaṃ śāsti: Swami Vivekananda’s Interpretation of Brahmasūtra 1.1.19 as a Hermeneutic Basis for Samanvayī Vedānta,” in Rita Sherma and James McHugh, eds., The Life, Legacy, and Contemporary Relevance of Swami Vivekananda: New Reflections (forthcoming).
+- “Asminnasya ca tadyogaṃ śāsti: Swami Vivekananda’s Interpretation of Brahmasūtra 1.1.19 as a Hermeneutic Basis for Samanvayī Vedānta,” in Rita Sherma, ed., Vivekananda: His Life, Legacy, and Liberative Ethics (Lanham, MD: Lexington Books, 2019).

 - “Swami Vivekananda’s Vedāntic Critique of Schopenhauer’s Doctrine of the Will,” Philosophy East and West 67.4 (October 2017), pp. 1191-1221.

 - “The Challenge of the Oceanic Feeling: Romain Rolland’s Mystical Critique of Psychoanalysis and His Call for a ‘New Science of the Mind,’” History of European Ideas 43.5 (2017), pp. 474-493.

 - “Kant on the Epistemology of Indirect Mystical Experience,” Sophia 56.2 (June 2017), pp. 311-336.